wp-plugins/cpt-bootstrap-carousel/readme.txt

 3. Example output.
 Requires Bootstrap CSS and Javascript to be loaded (see documentation).

 == Changelog ==

+= 1.6 =
+* Made the title and caption linked if we have a URL
+* Stopped the caption div from displaying if there is not caption
+* Added a unique CSS id attribute to each item, based on the wordpress post ID
+* Fixed a bug where the plugin was throwing and error when WP_DEBUG was on
+* Updated the FAQ a little
+* Changed the default version of bootstrap to v3 for new installs.
+This can be customised in the settings.

 = 1.5 =
 * Added new Settings page.
 Means less shortcode attributes, more user friendly